 When I was team leader of the Communications Team at the Minnesota Office of Environmental Assistance, I published a weekly or so "advice column" for the mostly technical and planning-oriented writers in the office about the scintillating topics of grammar, punctuation, spelling and how to avoid overuse of passive voice.
-I may revive that practice here, just for fun.
-Check back in case I get inspired!
+I've decided to revive that practice here, just for fun.
+Let the grammar adventures continue!

 I'm Betsy, and my pronouns are she/her.